Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: Introduction

 \subsection{Related work}

 Classical reliability methods such as the first-order reliability method (FORM) and the second-order reliability method (SORM) are computationally efficient, but they have several well-known limitations.
-Both belong to the class of ``local reliability methods'' that first transform the basic random variables into an (approximately) standard normal space and then approximate the limit-state surface by a first- or second-order Taylor expansion in a neighborhood of a single design point, also called the most probable point of failure \citep{madsen2006methods,huang2018reliability, huang2017overview,zhao1999response}.
-As a consequence, their accuracy deteriorates when the limit state is highly nonlinear, nonconvex, or exhibits strong interactions among variables.
-They may perform poorly when multiple competing design points or multimodal failure regions are present because the local expansion around one design point cannot capture the global failure geometry \citep{der2000geometry,hu2021second}.
-Crucially, they often require gradient and Hessian information of the limit-state function, which may be prohibitive in several real-world applications \citep{madsen2006methods,zhao1999response}.
+Both belong to the class of ``local reliability methods'' that first transform the basic random variables into a standard normal space and then make first/second order polynomial approximations of the limit-state~ \cite{madsen2006methods,huang2018reliability, huang2017overview,zhao1999response}.
+As a consequence, their accuracy deteriorates when the limit state is highly nonlinear, nonconvex, multimodal, or exhibits strong interactions among variables \cite{der2000geometry,hu2021second}.
+Crucially, they often require gradient and Hessian information of the limit-state function, which may be prohibitive in several real-world applications \cite{madsen2006methods,zhao1999response}.